akonecki/CodingProjects/ctci/iteration1/chapter4/README.md

 - the solution provided only does a top level traversal of T1 and when T1 node is identical to T2 node then the helper method is called.
 - augmented tree node could greatly reduce this complexity, size, depth, hash could reduce the run time significantly if willing to pay the cost at the insertion.

+### Problem 9
+#### Problem Statement
+>
+You are given a tree in which each node contains a value.
+Design an algorithm to print all paths which sum to a given value.
+The path does not need to start at the root or a leaf, but it must go in a straight line down.